 The air streams into the passenger compartment through the heater core and the evaporator core.
-The air temperature actuator drives the mixed air flap to direct the airflow.
+The air temperature actuator drives the mixed air flap to induce the airflow.
 If the interior temperature should be increased, the mixed air flap is put into the position in which more air streams through the heater core.
 If the interior temperature should be decreased, the mixed air flap is put into the position in which more air streams through the heater core.
+If the interior temperature should be decreased, the mixed air flap is put into the position in which more air streams through the evaporator core.